-- (a) Presents a professional, neat appearance.

 - (b) Maintains a physical condition that aids in his/her performance.

 - (c) Expressed an interest in the assignment.

 - (d) Demonstrates the following traits:

 - 1. Emotional stability and maturity

-- Stress tolerance
+- 2. Stress tolerance

-- Sound judgment and decision-making
+- 3. Sound judgment and decision-making

 - 4. Personal integrity and ethical conduct

 - 5. Leadership skills

 - 6. Initiative

-- Adaptability and flexibility
+- 7. Adaptability and flexibility

 - 8. Ability to conform to department goals and objectives in a positive manner

 - 9. Work performance and attendance